jadvrodrigues/CustomNavMesh/README.md

 >__1.
 Set destination__ to blue target. __Unity's NavMeshAgent__ on the __left__, and __CustomNavMeshAgent__ on the __right__.

 __What if a moving agent collides against a stopped agent that's currently in obstacle mode?__ Normally, it wouldn't be able to push it.
-However, if you:
+However, by:
-* duplicate the baked surface, obstacle and agents
+* duplicating the baked surface, obstacle and agents
-* make the duplicated agents switch between __NavMeshAgent__ and __NavMeshObstacle__ instead of the original ones
+* making the duplicated agents switch between __NavMeshAgent__ and __NavMeshObstacle__ instead of the original ones
-* have the original agent copy the duplicated one's velocity, and the duplicated one copy the original's position at every frame
+* having each original agent copy the duplicated one's velocity, and the duplicated one copy the original's position at every frame

-You can have them push the others:

 <p float="left">
   <img src="Assets/Examples/GIFs/3_navigation_view.gif" width="700"/>